fabfoundation/csv-test/README.md

 # csv-test

-We can view CSV file as a spreadsheet.
+We can view CSV files as a spreadsheet.

 Try it https://github.com/fabfoundation/csv-test/blob/master/test.csv